maziac/dezogif/documentation/AsynchronousBreak.md

 damages anything: in each, Pause simply does nothing until the state passes, and the M1 button always still works.

-**1. The cable on joy port 1, or on no port.** The break works on **joy port 2 only**.
-Press **2** on the stub's screen and put the cable in the right-hand connector.

-The reason it is one port and not both is that the port selector is what decides whether the cable's receive line stays connected while your program runs, and the connector holding the cable cannot also hold a joystick.
-Port 2 keeps the line live so a Pause can land; port 1 is left alone so that the debugged program gets a real joystick on the left connector.

-**Joystick caveat, and it applies to both ports.** While the debugger holds a joy port, **Kempston (port `0x1F`) and MD (port `0x37`) reads keep working on both connectors** — so a game reading Kempston on port 1 has a working stick.
-But **Sinclair, Cursor and user-defined joystick types produce nothing**, on either connector, and the **MD 6-button extended buttons read as 0**, because the keyboard-key injection those types rely on is switched off for the whole register.
-A game using those cannot be given a working joystick by any port choice.
-On port 2 that now lasts while the debugged program runs, where before it lasted only while the debugger was stopped.

 **2. While the machine is inside an esxDOS / DivMMC call.** Any live DivMMC automap session blocks **every** Multiface NMI for its whole duration — the poll and the M1 button alike.
 Not just the DivMMC NMI menu: any file I/O, any dot